A Robotic Vacuum Cleaner for $99.99 on Amazon! Read about Housmile Robotic Vacuum Cleaner's features, pros, cons...and decide if you should buy it!

 Winner: Tie, because the Roomba 890 and 690 both use the same navigation technology.

 All Roomba robots have some sort of dirt detection sensors that allow them to find dirtier areas on your floor and to focus more on these areas for a more thorough clean.
-The Roomba 690 has acoustic sensors that allow it to
+The Roomba 690 has acoustic sensors that allow it to detect dirt.

 The Roomba 890 has the same acoustic sensors plus a range of optical sensors, making it better at dirt detection.